dantleech/blog/content/posts/2025/12-14-homeserver.md

 {{< callout >}}
 This is far more than "dotfile" management.
-The entire state of the system is represented in configuration and after applying a configuration you're able to boot into any previously applied configuration at boot time.
+The entire state of the system is represented in configuration and after applying a configuration you're able to boot into any previously applied configuration.
 {{</ callout >}}

 I now use a single repository to manage the configuration for all of my